Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is the Motor Accident Insurance Commission (MAIC)?

-In addition to offering financial compensation, MAIC also provides support services like rehabilitation and counselling to help with injury recovery.
+In addition to offering financial compensation, MAIC provides support services like rehabilitation and counselling to help with injury recovery.
 Furthermore, MAIC aims to provide support and financial assistance to those involved in a motor accident to help them recover from their losses and expenses as quickly and effectively as possible.

 Why was MAIC founded?